All Episodes

 I would imagine that there are people that are going to try to discredit the person who gave the tapes to Loftus.

-They're going to be people trying to discredit Loftus.
+There are going to be people trying to discredit Loftus.

-The and because this story is two hot potatoes.
+Because this story is two hot potatoes.

-It is two hot potatoes.
+It is too hot potatoes.

 This is why it gets wacky.